rlangc/The-Complete-Microsoft-Office-Suite/Microsoft Word/User Guides/Page_Layout_and_Document_Design.md

 ## Summary

 Page layout and design tools in Microsoft Word offer powerful ways to structure your documents for clarity, consistency, and visual appeal.
-From simple changes like adjusting margins to advanced formatting using section breaks and themes, these tools give you control over how content appears on the page—ensuring a professional finish that aligns with your purpose and audience.
+From simple changes like adjusting margins to advanced formatting using section breaks and themes, these tools give you control over how content appears on the page, ensuring a professional finish that aligns with your purpose and audience.